33rd International Film History Conference

 Similarities in the relationship of Dutch and Czechoslovak film production under German occupation will also be looked into at the festival.
 One example of this happened during World War II, when Disney fans Hitler and Goebbels wanted to have their own German cartoon production and used production studios and staff in Prague and Amsterdam to produce German cartoons.

 After the war, life in the Netherlands under German occupation was the subject of numerous feature films, although both the method of depiction and perspective changed over the years.

 In the 1960’s, many of the people who created and influenced New German Cinema were Dutch, including producers Rob Houwer and Laurens Straub, and cinematographers Robby Müller and Gérard Vandenberg.
 Actors like Renée Soutendijk and Chiem van Houweninge became stars in West German film and television.
 Dutch documentary filmmakers such as Joris Ivens and Joop Huisken and actress Cox Habbema also worked in the GDR.

-The 33rd International Conference of German Film Heritage is an integral part of cinefest, where the topics of the festival will be explored in presentations and discussions.
-The Conference Opening will take place on November 19, 2020 in the Metropolis Cinema.
-During the event, teh winners of the Willy Haas-Award will be presented.
-The lectures of the conference take place from 20 – 22 November 2020, from 9:30 – 16:00 o’clock, in Metropolis cinema.
+The 33rd International Film History Conference is an integral part of cinefest, where the topics of the festival will be explored in presentations and discussions.
+The Conference Opening will take place online on November 19, 2020.
+During the event, the winners of the Willy Haas-Award will be presented.
+The lectures of the conference take place online from 20 – 22 November 2020, from 9:30 – 16:00.
 To attend the conference a registration is necessary.

-Due to the restrictions imposed by coronavirus containment measures, we are planning to offer live streaming participation in the conference this year.
+Due to the restrictions imposed by coronavirus containment measures, the conference will take place online this year.

-Following the conference, presentations will be published in a book published by text+kritik in Autumn 2021.
+Following the conference, presentations will be published in a book published by text+kritik in Fall 2021.

 Concept: Hans-Michael Bock, Swenja Schiemann, Erika Wottrich